metaleap/gerbil-lsp/lsp/notes.md

   - if a symbol: the `description` as described above in `completions`
   - if a symbol: the `detail` as described above in `defs-in-file` / `defs-search` / `completions`
   - if a macro ref: the expansion of that macro call as a markdown `` ```scheme `` syntax block
+    - that's reader-intuitive "immediately-next" expansion — not the "final full expansion" into IR or nothing-but-lambdas =)
   - if a string literal: the byte length and rune length (can be handy)
   - if a fixnum or char literal: the value in the base of decimal, octal, hex
   - any other infos / metadata already lying around for free